ocean-next/EUROSEA/nadir_alongtrack.md

 ## Extracting alongtrack nadir SSH in the EUROSEA target regions from eNATL60-no-tide

 * _What?_
-  - Along-track pseudo-observation (SSH) from the simulation eNATL60-BLB002, extracted on the 2 subregions (MEDWEST and NANFL).
+  - Along-track sampling of the model SSH (eNATL60-no-tide), extracted on the 2 subregions (MEDWEST and NANFL).
   - The interpolation is made with the software Sosie (https://brodeau.github.io/sosie/) based on  the Akima interpolation method.
   - Each file is 6-month long:
   - In each file you’ll find: